blackbaud/sky-api-docs/content/docs/addins/concepts/addin-sso/index.md

 Within this data model, a single Blackbaud user can have access to multiple environments, and can even have access to environments across multiple organizations.
 Therefore, it is important to properly consider both `User` _and_ `Environment` when establishing a link with an external system.
 At runtime, the environment ID will be provided as part of the `args` object, and your add-in can request a user identity token using the `getAuthToken` method of the `AddinClient` class.

 Note that details about the legal entity, environment, and user are returned as part of the `/token` endpoint response when obtaining SKY API access token.
-For more information, see step 5 of the [Authorization Code Flow](/docs/authorization/auth-code-flow/#step-5--tokens-returned) documentation, and step 3 of the [Implicit Flow](/docs/authorization/implicit-flow/#step-3--access-token-provided) documentation.
+For more information, see step 5 of the [Authorization Code Flow](/docs/authorization/auth-code-flow/#step-5--tokens-returned) documentation, or step 3 of the [Implicit Flow](/docs/authorization/implicit-flow/#step-3--access-token-provided) documentation.

 <bb-alert bb-alert-type="warning">
-<strong>Important!</strong> Be sure to properly account for these concepts when correlating data from your system.</bb-alert>
+<strong>Important!</strong> Be sure to properly account for these concepts when presenting related data from your system.</bb-alert>